 Meal planning template

-I used to do the midmorning snack because I used to have an early breakfast.
+I used to do a mid-morning snack because I used to have an early breakfast.
 However, since I make sure to not eat anything for 12 hours a day, I eat my breakfast later and I make sure to be copious.
-This allows me to get to lunch time without having to eat that extra midmorning snack.
+This allows me to get to lunchtime without having to eat that extra midmorning snack.

-As we have just seen, having the habit of planning a weekly menu has many advantages, but for some people, it may take an effort to get used to the system.
+As we have just seen, having the habit of planning a weekly menu has many advantages, but for some people, it may require a little effort at the beginning to get used to the system.

 Like any other habit that you want to introduce into your life, I would like to invite you not to be too hard on yourself if, at first, you are not good at it and it costs you some effort.